Falling or Flying: Two Sides of the Same Dream

 Or—

 Two dreams.
-Opposite in direction.
+Opposite directions.
+Opposite sensations.

-Yet… are they really so different?
+But are they truly so different?

 🌌 The Paradox of the Sky and the Fall